Testing homogeneity in dynamic discrete games in finite samples: Setup

-This expression reveals that the markets are independently distributed (Assumption \ref{ass:M}(a)), but they are not necessarily identically distributed because $m_i(\cdot)$ depends on $i$.
-Even though the conditional choice probabilities and state transition probabilities are homogeneous under $H_{0}$, markets can still be heterogeneous due to differences in their initial state values.
+This expression reveals that the markets are independently distributed (Assumption \ref{ass:M}(a)), but they are not necessarily identically distributed because $m_i(\cdot)$ may depend on $i$.
+That is, even though the conditional choice probabilities and state transition probabilities are homogeneous under $H_{0}$, markets can still be heterogeneous due to differences in their initial state values.
 This is a desired feature in our testing problem, as the dynamic discrete choice literature usually allows the initial state distribution to be market-specific.

+We conclude the section with an observation about the type of economic models considered in this paper.
+From an econometric viewpoint, our goal is to evaluate the homogeneity assumption (i.e., $H_{0}$ in \eqref{eq:HT}) using discrete data that satisfies Assumption \ref{ass:M}.
+The discreteness of the data is necessary for our MCMC algorithm to find data transformations that can deliver non-trivial power.
+We motivated this problem using dynamic discrete choice games because they are an important class of models ideally suited to this econometric framework.
+However, it is worth highlighting that our methodology applies to any other discrete panel-data model that satisfies Assumption \ref{ass:M}.\footnote{We thank an anonymous referee for this observation.} To our knowledge, the main roadblock to applying our test beyond dynamic discrete games and single-agent problems is the requirement that the data be discrete.